trampgeek/moodle-qtype_coderunner/Readme.md

 If you're on a Red Hat or similar system in which the web server runs as *apache*, you should replace *www-data* with *apache.

-TThe unit tests will almost certainly show lots of skipped or failed tests relating to the various sandboxes and languages that you have not installed, e.g. the LiuSandbox, Matlab, Octave and Java.
+The unit tests will almost certainly show lots of skipped or failed tests relating to the various sandboxes and languages that you have not installed, e.g. the LiuSandbox, Matlab, Octave and Java.
 These can all be ignored unless you plan to use those capabilities.
 The name of the failing tests should be sufficient to